Kingussie: Speyside Way

 The Speyside Way is a long-distance route which currently has its southern terminus at Aviemore, north of Kingussie.
 There is, however, a proposed extension to the route to Newtonmore, going through Kingussie on the way.
-See the link below for more information:

 Culture

 Film

 Kingussie featured in the 8-time Oscar-winning Danny Boyle film Slumdog Millionaire.

 In 633 Squadron in August 1963, a helicopter was stationed at the Market Stance, which flew up the Spey Valley.
 The helicopter was from Worldwide Helicopter at Biggin Hill, with filming on Skye and at Oban.